PeakIndicators/Getting-Started-On-Azure-ML/Documents/Integrating_AzureML_notebooks_with Git.md

 **GIT Pull**
 `git pull origin <branch_name>`

+There are cases where, you already started changing your code in your clone and forgot to push the latest changes from the repository.
+If that is the case while doing git pull you may find some issues due to conflicts.
+In [here](https://www.freecodecamp.org/news/git-pull-force-how-to-overwrite-local-changes-with-git/) you find some good examples on how to overcome this problem.

 ## Work with the code (Start Developing and pushing the changes to the repository)